Parkwalk KI Hero

 Parkwalk Advisors (“Parkwalk”) is one of the UK's most active investors in university spinouts.
 It has strong ties to the UK’s leading universities, managing funds in conjunction with the tech-transfer departments of the Universities of Cambridge, Oxford and Bristol, as well as Imperial College.
 These partnerships could provide investors with unique access to the spinout sector.

-The Parkwalk Knowledge Intensive EIS Fund IV is managed by the same team – and follows the same strategy – as the Opportunities EIS Fund, although it will invest in a minimum of 10 companies.
+The Parkwalk Knowledge Intensive EIS Fund is managed by the same team – and follows the same strategy – as the Opportunities EIS Fund, although it will invest in a larger portfolio of a minimum of 10 companies.

-Across its EIS funds, Parkwalk has to date invested £467.0 million in 193 companies (December 2024).
-It has achieved 36 exits, of which 18 profitable (up to 16x), and returned £149.2 million to investors, with a remaining portfolio balance of £434.3 million (December 2024).
-Past performance is not a guide to the future; there have also been failures.
+Across its EIS funds, Parkwalk has invested £496.3 million in 207 companies.
+Of this, £208.4 million has been realised with a remaining portfolio balance of £311.1 million (January 2026).
+Past performance is not a guide to the future.

-This is the fourth ‘KI approved fund’ from Parkwalk.
-As it closes this tax year, investors should be able to obtain tax relief for 2024/25 and have the option to carry back to 2023/24 (tax rules can change and benefits depend on circumstances).
+This is the fifth ‘KI approved fund’ from Parkwalk.
+As it closes this tax year, investors should be able to obtain tax relief for 2025/26 and have the option to carry back to 2024/25 (tax rules can change and benefits depend on circumstances).

 • Approved KI EIS fund